isc-projects/kea/doc/sphinx/arm/hooks-cb-cmds.rst

-Note that the response above indicates that the returned parameter is associated with "all" servers rather than "server1" used in the command.
-This indicates that there is no server1 specific value in the database.
-Therefore, the value shared by all servers is returned.
-If there was the server1 specific value in the database this value would be returned instead.
+Note that the response above indicates that the returned parameter is associated with "all" servers rather than "server1", used in the command.
+This indicates that there is no "server1"-specific value in the database and therefore, the value shared by all servers is returned.
+If there were a "server1"-specific value in the database, that value would be returned instead.

 The example response for the integer value is: